BossyNine/bakery_sales_prediction/2_BaselineModel/README.md

     Cross-Validation R-squared Scores: [0.7831129910709567, 0.8690670919135706, 0.856027214024433, 0.7263895318087165, 0.8454007611017007]
     Mean Cross-Validation R-squared: 0.8159995179838754

-We resume our baseline model is valid and significant and is a good start for the neural network implementation.
+We resume our baseline model is valid and significant, and is a good start for the neural network implementation.